 About Skin Cancer

 The three major types of skin cancer are melanoma, basal cell carcinoma (BCC), and squamous cell carcinoma (SCC).
 Each type is named according to the type of skin cell it affects.
 When cells at the base of the epidermis are affected, it is a basal cell carcinoma.
 When the cells in the upper layers are affected, it is a squamous cell carcinoma.
 Melanoma, the most aggressive type of skin cancer, affects the pigment cells of the skin.
 It appears as a black or brown mole.
-At Pacific Skin San Francisco, we are so proud to provide our patients with the most advanced and effective skin cancer treatments available.
+At Pacific Skin and Cosmetic Dermatology San Francisco, we are so proud to provide our patients with the most advanced and effective skin cancer treatments available.
 Tracy Evans, M.D. is a dermatologist specializing in skin cancer and is fellowship-trained to perform Mohs surgery.

 Most cases of skin cancer are triggered by ultraviolet radiation damage to the DNA within skin cells that controls their turnover and growth.
 This type of UV-ray damage is caused by overexposure to the sun and the use of tanning beds.
 You may have heard that "there is no such thing as a safe tan," and this is unfortunately true.
 Skin cancers may also develop without any UV-ray damage; having fair skin, many moles, or a family history of skin cancer are also risk factors.
 The most important things you can do to prevent skin cancer are to avoid long-term sun exposure, wear sun-protective clothing, use a broad-spectrum sunscreen, never use tanning beds, and have annual skin exams.

 It is important to know the different indicators and symptoms of skin cancer so you know what to look for in self-checks: